OpenSpartan/openspartan-docs/openspartan-workshop/content/blog/updated-halo-infinite-companion-openspartan-workshop.md

   noindex: false # false (default) or true
 ---

+You can catch up with the [latest release notes on GitHub](https://github.com/OpenSpartan/openspartan-workshop/releases/tag/1.0.6).
+You can also [download the latest release right away](https://github.com/OpenSpartan/openspartan-workshop/releases/download/1.0.6/OpenSpartan.Workshop.Installer.Bundle.exe).

 If you thought that OpenSpartan Workshop hasn't had updates in a few months, you thought wrong!
 This one is _packed_ with a few new features that I am really excited about.
 As with all other releases, this software is, in my eyes, always somewhat experimental - things _might_ be a bit wonky as I stabilize the application (a bit on that later), but it's already working pretty well for some core scenarios.

-But, first things first - why the jump from `1.0.3` to `1.0.7`?
+But, first things first - why the jump from `1.0.3` to `1.0.6`?
 Thanks to some post-release testing, there were a few problems that bubbled up in `1.0.4` that had to be hotfixed over several releases.
 This also helped me fine-tune the release pipeline to catch some of the regressions early.
-Hence, the currently supported release is `1.0.7`.
+Hence, the currently supported release is `1.0.6`.

 So, long story longer - what's new?